Schm1tz1/sni-routing-examples/README.md

 ![SNI Routing](./assets/SNI-Routing.svg)

+This is a collection of working examples with some common ingress / proxy services.
+For local testing, we are using host name overrides in docker (i.e. creating `/etc/hosts`entries) with `extra_hosts` instead of a DNS server.

 ## Working Examples
 - **nginx-tls-passthrough** - NGINX OSS example on docker compose
 - **nginx-tls-termination** - NGINX OSS example on docker compose